AEKEYS/RepData_PeerAssessment1/PA1_template.md

 * The individual averaged 9354 total steps per day.
 * The median was 1.04\times 10^{4} (scientific notation).
-* These meausres (mean and median) also reported in the histogram below.
+* These meausres (mean and median) are also reported in the histogram below.

 A histogram plot lets us see how frequently (i.e., how many days) the individual met or exceeded his/her average step activity.